zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

   enable: true
   title: WHAT TO **EXPECT**
   image: /images/speakers/founder-1.png
-  description: >
+  description: >-
     Be it a stage speaking to 10,000+ people or facilitating an intimate workshop with 10 executives, Barry's talks are always tailored to fulfill hearts and minds.
-He gifts real life-changing stories of transformation, cautionary tales, and actionable insights and goes beyond business to truly transform lives.
+He gifts life-changing stories of transformation, cautionary tales, and actionable insights to audiences to impact audiences of all kinds, including billionaires, celebrities, founders, and leaders worldwide."
   quote: >-
-    "Barry delights audiences of all kinds, including billionaires, celebrities, founders, and leaders worldwide."
+    "Barry inspires audiences to use business as a force for good to truly transform lives.
   name: TRANSFORMATIVE CHANGE AGENT
   button:
     enable: true